View Julie Barrett's Obituary on leadertimes.com and share memories

 Julie N. Barrett, 57, of Dayton, passed away on June 22, 2019, at her residence.

-She was born on October 28, 1961, and then became the daughter of John and Viola (Heberling) McEntire in Kittanning, Pa.
+She was born on Oct.
+28, 1961, to John and Viola (Heberling) McEntire in Kittanning, Pa.

 She was a member of Dayton Glade Run Presbyterian Church.